Image to Signature Converter - Transparent PNG, No Upload

 Result appears here

+This is a free image to signature converter that lets you extract a signature from a photo or scan and convert your signature to a digital signature in seconds.
 When you scan or photograph a signature, the ink comes with the paper around it — a white or off-white rectangle that looks ugly sitting on top of a document, especially over a coloured letterhead or a dark-mode PDF.
 Removing that background turns the strokes into a free-floating transparent image that drops cleanly onto anything.
 The trick is telling ink apart from paper: this tool compares every pixel against the background colour and, where they're close enough, sets that pixel to fully transparent while leaving the darker ink untouched.

 Getting a clean cut-out.
 Start from the best source you can — a 300 DPI scan on plain white paper beats a dim phone photo every time.
 Use Automatic for ordinary white paper; switch to Pick a colour when the paper is cream, grey or tinted, and sample that exact shade.
 Then balance the tolerance: too low and you'll see a faint halo of leftover paper, too high and thin pen strokes start vanishing.
 Leave Smooth edges on so the boundary feathers naturally instead of looking pixelated.
 Because all of this runs on the canvas in your own browser, the signature — one of the more sensitive things you can upload anywhere — never leaves your device.